 You can begin and end this scenic walk at the Raices Fountain on Paseo de la Princesa.
 Walking alongside the historic old city wall, you pass the San Juan Gate, through which arriving sailors would walk on their way to the San Juan Cathedral to give thanks to God for the safe passage they endured across the ocean.
 And, you’ll get stunning views of San Juan Bay every step of the way.

 When you reach El Morro, the 18-40 feet thick solid stone walls will also give you a sense of the scale of this structure and the intimidating sight that faced any would-be invader.
-The path sweeps around the fort where several raised viewing platforms offering views of the Atlantic Ocean and the castle behind you.
+The path sweeps around the fort where several raised viewing platforms offer views of the Atlantic Ocean and the castle behind you.

 Old San Juan City Tour

 This historic part of the city is bursting with culture, history, and vibrant colorful architecture dating back to the early Spanish colonial times, Around each corner of these cobblestone streets of San Juan is a feast for the eyes.
-Cathedrals, art museums, monuments, and the city’s oldest buildings are everywhere, while hotels, local restaurants, bars, street vendors, offer all the delicious flavors of Puerto Rican cuisine.
+Cathedrals, art museums, monuments, and the city’s oldest buildings are everywhere, while hotels, local restaurants, bars, and street vendors, offer all the delicious flavors of Puerto Rican cuisine.
 Come hungry!

 In and around the Old Town you will find numerous places of interest.
 Here are just a few.